saidake/simi/docs/Algorithms.md

 class Solution {
     public List<List<Integer>> subsets(int[] nums) {
         int n = nums.length;
+        // A list containing all subsets.
         List<List<Integer>> ans = new ArrayList<>(1 << n);
-        for (int i = 0; i < (1 << n); i++) {
+        // Traverse all subset indecies, where `i` represents all combinations in binary. for (int i = 0; i < (1 << n); i++) {
+            // Add the current subset to the list.
             List<Integer> subset = new ArrayList<>();
+            // Traverse
             for (int j = 0; j < n; j++) {
-                if ((i >> j & 1) == 1) {
+                // Extracts the bit at index `j` from `i`'s binary representation to check if it is `1`. if ((i >> j & 1) == 1) {
                     subset.add(nums[j]);
                 }